dirkroorda/laf-fabric/docs/texts/welcome.rst

 * `Gino Kalkman's analysis of the verbal forms in the Psalms, accompanying his Ph.D. thesis <https://github.com/ETCBC/Biblical_Hebrew_Analysis>`_
 * `other contributions <https://github.com/ETCBC/study>`_

+LAF-Fabric has been used in several ways to construct the `SHEBANQ demonstrator query saver <http://shebanq.ancient-data.org>`_.

-The development of LAF-Fabric continues, but its progress now takes place mostly inside the module *etcbc*, a specialized module to support working with the Hebrew Text Database of the ETCBC.
+The development of LAF-Fabric continues, but its progress now takes place mostly inside the module *etcbc*, a specialized module to support working with the `Hebrew Text Database of the ETCBC <http://www.persistent-identifier.nl/?identifier=urn%3Anbn%3Anl%3Aui%3A13-048i-71>`_.